Vivek4DotNet/playground-IBmtKPzm/markdowns/welcome.md

 # Welcome!

-This C# will shows to us a simple basic examples of SIMD / AVX.
+This C# code will shows to us a simple basic examples of SIMD / AVX.

 The source code is on [GitHub](https://github.com/TechDotIO/csharp-template), please feel free to come up with proposals to improve it.